tksimeji/wobject/README.md

 Components are the building blocks of an object.
 They can be one or more types.

-These are declared as fields of type `org.bukkit.block.Block` with the `com.tksimeji.wobject.api.Component` annotation and are automatically injected when an instance is created.
+These are declared as fields of type `org.bukkit.block.Block` with the `com.tksimeji.wobject.api.BlockComponent` annotation and are automatically injected when an instance is created.

 ```java